kneath/kneath.github.com/_posts/2010-12-28-url-design.md

 ## Top level sections are gold

 The most valuable aspect of any URL is what lies at the top level section.
 In my opinion, it should be the first discussion of any startup directly after the idea is solidified.
 Long before any technology discussion.
 Long before any code is written.
-This is top-level section is going to change the fundementals of how your site functions.
+This is top-level section is going to change the fundamentals of how your site functions.

 Do I seem dramatic?
 It may seem that way — but come 1,000,000 users later think about how big of an impact it will be.
 Think about how big of a deal Facebook's rollout of usernames was.
 Available URLs are a lot like real estate and the top level section is the best property out there.